robrodi/RedFour/README.md

 ## to work offline
 * Download Chapters & clone project so you can copy changesets mentioned in the video.
-* Add timex to your mix.exs & get it to compile
+* Add final dependencies to mix.exs, mix deps.get, mix build